 - A personal representative is appointed to the decedent’s estate.

-In California, a wrongful death lawsuit can be filed with a “survival” cause of action.
-This is brought on behalf of the victim’s estate.
-It is meant to compensate for losses suffered by the decedent.6
+In California, a wrongful death case lawsuit can be filed with a “survival” cause of action.
+This is brought on behalf of the victim’s estate and is meant to compensate for losses suffered by the decedent’s unintentional death.6